sillybytes/sillybytes/posts/legacy/2015/12/migrating-gnulinux-installation-to-ssd.md

 The `-a` option will preserve all the meta data your system needs, use it!
-Now put this hard drive safe in a drawer and don't touch it until you are completely sure you haven't loose any data in the process.
+Now put this hard drive safe in a drawer and don't touch it until you are completely sure you haven't lose any data in the process.

 # Partitioning